Fort Lauderdale–Hollywood International Airport: Ground transportation

 Fort Lauderdale–Hollywood International Airport is near the Fort Lauderdale/Hollywood International Airport at Dania Beach train station served by Tri-Rail commuter trains – as well as the Fort Lauderdale station serving Brightline.
 Both Tri-Rail and Brightline provides a shuttle bus service from their respective stations to three locations at the airport, all on the lower level: the west end of terminal 1, between terminals 2 & 3, and between terminals 3 & 4.
 The shuttles operate seven days a week; the Tri-Rail shuttle is free for Tri-Rail customers.

-The terminals are accessible by U.S. Route 1.
-Other major roads that border the airport include Florida State Road 818, Interstate 95, and Interstate 595.
+The terminals are accessible by Highway 1.
+Other major roads that border the airport include SR 818, I-95, and I-595.
 U.S. Route 1 includes an underpass under Runway 10R/28L.

 Ride-sharing companies can also be used to and from the airport in designated pickup and drop-off places found between Terminals 1 & 2 and Terminals 3 & 4.

 The airport also offers airport parking and operates a consolidated rental car facility which can be accessed directly Terminal 1 and from the other terminals by a free shuttle bus service.

 FLL is served by Broward County Transit bus Route 1 which offers connecting service through the Broward Central Terminal in downtown Fort Lauderdale, and also serves to Aventura Mall in Aventura, Florida, in Miami-Dade County.